 Some backpackers will want a few extra creature comforts and prefer a more luxurious packing list.
-If this is you, chances are you won’t be able to travel carry on only as your bag will be too big!
+If this is you, chances are you won’t be able to fit everything into a carry-on backpack!

 Since the COVID pandemic, travel has changed.
 These days you need to plan ahead and ensure you have your pandemic travel essentials.
 From hand sanitiser to face masks, travelling on planes and public transport will require a new way of thinking.
 And if you need to quarantine, you’ll want something to occupy your time!
 A Netflix subscription, e-reader, yoga mat and fitness app will help keep your mind and body happy!

 When it comes to getting everything into your backpack, rolling your clothes is one of the best packing tips you’ll hear.
 They take up less room when rolled and can be squashed into smaller gaps.
 It’s also worth filling your spare shoes with pants and socks so you’re not wasting any space!

 Best Packing Cubes for Travel | Gift Ideas for Backpackers | Ultimate Travel Gadgets

 Are you even a backpacker without a backpack?

 Yes.
 In our opinion, anyone that travels on a budget and spends their money in a way that directly benefits small local businesses is a backpacker.
 But having a backpack certainly helps!